WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * Put a fallback URL at the beginning of the `application/signed-exchange` format, which replaces the ':url' key from the CBOR representation of the exchange's request and response metadata and headers.
+* Remove the rest of the request headers from the signed data, in favor of representing content negotiation with the `Variants` response header.
 * Make the signed message format a concatenation of byte sequences, which helps implementations avoid re-serializing the exchange's request and response metadata and headers.